 CDHPs offer lower premiums, a higher medical deductible, and a higher medical out-of-pocket limit than most traditional health plans.

-- You have to meet the family deductible before the CDHP begins paying benefits.
+If you cover one or more family members, you must pay the entire family deductible before the CDHP begins paying benefits.

 See the medical benefits page for CDHP coverage details.